Sitecore/Sitecore-Configuration-Roles/readme.md

 When `role:require` command is applied to a XML configuration node within Sitecore include config file the node will be ignored if the boolean expression is false.
-When the expression is evaluated, every configuration role that is defined by the `role:define` command is being transformed into "true" and all undefined role naes are transformed into "false" condition.
+When the expression is evaluated, every configuration role that is defined by the `role:define` command is being transformed into "true" and all undefined role names are transformed into "false" condition.

 ### 3. Modified configuration files